 Battling with your kids (and yourself) trying to reduce the families screen time?
 It is potentially one of the biggest challenges of the moment, with more and more of our lives, and the kid’s lives, revolving around computers, tablets and TVs.

 When thinking of new ways to help your children “unplug and play”, you don’t have to get crazy creative or spend lots of money.
 In fact, studies say that board games (which you can buy for around $20 new, or even less at an op shop) not only develop problem-solving skills, but they can even help improve your kid’s math grades.
-Board games are great for adults too, they not only decrease your chances of developing diseases such as dementia and Alzheimer’s, but they are thought to lower stress levels, help improve your logic, and make you a better learner.
-This is not a new theory, in fact, the study showed that board games, such as Hasbro’s world-famous Monopoly, can improve brain function and prevent Alzheimer's was published over 15 years ago.
+Board games are great for adults too, they not only decrease your chances of developing diseases such as dementia* and Alzheimer’s, but they are thought to lower stress levels, help improve your logic, and make you a better learner.
+There was also a French study** which showed that board games, such as Hasbro’s world-famous Monopoly, can improve brain function and prevent dementia.

 As well as the studies showing how board games affect your brain, the positive social impact of less screen time, more family time, is obvious.
 When sitting around playing a board game your family will talk to each other, spend time together, and help younger kids learn important lessons such as taking turns, working as a team, and that actions have consequences.
 Another important lesson is learning not to be a sore loser, or winner, for that matter.
 Trying new things and failing in a safe environment such as family game night can help prepare your child for those inevitable times in later life when things might not go their way.